Océane Dodin: 2018–21: Struggles with form, return to top 100

+2023–24: First French Open win since 2017, Australian Open 4th round

+Ranked No. 122 at the 2023 French Open, she recorded her first major win in six years over wildcard player and compatriot, Séléna Janicijevic, avenging her loss in Strasbourg.
+In the second round, she lost to seventh seed Ons Jabeur.
+Closing out 2023, she scored consecutive titles in France and Luxembourg to bring her ranking back into the top 100 at a season high of No. 93.

+At the 2024 Australian Open, she reached the fourth round of a major for the first time in her career, having never got past the second round before, defeating 29th seed Zhu Lin, Martina Trevisan and compatriot Clara Burel, before losing to Zheng Qinwen.
+As a result, she moved 20 positions up in the top 75 of the rankings.

+At the WTA 1000 Miami Open, she replaced 29th seed Marta Kostyuk, after her withdrawal, directly in the second round of the main draw as a lucky loser and reached the third round for the first time at this tournament defeating Arantxa Rus, before losing to third seed Coco Gauff.

+At the WTA 1000 Italian Open, Dodin also entered the main draw as a lucky loser, replacing fourth seed Elena Rybakina after her late withdrawal directly into the second round.
+She retired injured while trailing against Irina-Camelia Begu.

 Playing style

 Océane Dodin is known for her ball-hitting power, an attribute common in her game.
 Her favorite streak consists of hitting hard from the baseline and concluding the point with a minimum of rallies (3 maximum), a risky game causing her to produce a high number of winning shots but also unforced errors during a match.

 She declares herself to be more at ease on hardcourt than on clay, a surface less suited to her game.
 Her game is also suited to her limited endurance, the repetition of exchanges leading her to have side points.
 This style of play has been worked on since her early years in Villeneuve-d'Ascq targeting the glance and speed of execution.

-In an interview for tennis.com, she said that she prefer her backhand over forehand, stating that backhand is something that makes her stronger.
+In an interview for tennis.com, she said that she prefers her backhand over forehand, stating that backhand is something that makes her stronger.
 She also stated that her serve and forehand need improvement.